-Members with the pharmacy benefit aged 40-75 without atherosclerotic cardiovascular disease who have been prescribed and dispensed at least one statin medication during the year.
+Members with the pharmacy benefit aged 40-75 with Diabetes without atherosclerotic cardiovascular disease (ASCVD) who have been prescribed and dispensed at least one statin medication during the year.

-Members discharged from inpatient setting with MI, CABG, PCI, or other revascularization of limbs (arm/leg).
-Members with IVD, pregnancy, IVF, ESRD, Cirrhosis, Myalgia/Myositis/Myopathy or other muscular pain.
+Members discharged from inpatient setting with MI, CABG, PCI, or other Revascularization of limbs (arm/leg).
+Members with IVD, Pregnancy, IVF, ESRD, Cirrhosis, Myalgia/Myositis/Myopathy or other Muscular Pain and Disease.
 Members dispensed at least one prescription of clomiphene.

 Members who achieved adherence, defined as a proportion of days covered of at least 80 percent.
-Compliance for this measure cannot be transmitted to CareFirst via CPT-II codes.